ThinhThuong/Excel-Project---Coffee-Sales/README.md

 - For `Roast Type`: L => Light, M => Medium, D => Dark

 ### 3. Format data type
 - Format date data: for column `Order Date`, convert the original format (e.g., 05-09-19) to a clear format with the dd-mmm-yyyy style.
 For example, 05-09-19 becomes 05-Sep-2019.
 - Format decimal places and add unit:
   * Column `Size`: adjust values to 1 decimal place and append the unit *kg*
   * Column `Unit Price` and `Sales`: adjust values to 2 decimal places and append the unit *$*

+### 4. Eliminate Duplicate Records
+Start by removing duplicate rows to ensure the dataset is clean and accurate for analysis.